 In contrast, when I later visited other countries, like India, with similar markets and culture of bargaining, I felt more confident and able to navigate shopping in markets.
 I still didn't love it, but my past experiences helped me adapt to these new cultures since I'd traveled in similar places before.

-Study abroad isn't all weekend getaways and late night parties.
-It's a challenge, an introduction to a new culture, and an emotional roller coaster at times.
-However, it's one worth taking.
-We promise you though, once you're home you'll forget about all the things that irritated you and treasure the memories and friends you made.
+Living overseas isn't all weekend getaways and late-night parties.
+It's a challenge, an introduction to a new culture, and an emotional roller coaster all at once at times.
+However, it's worth the ups and downs.
+We promise you, once you're home you'll forget about all the things that irritated you and treasure the memories and friends you made.